TeamCOMPAS/COMPAS/online-docs/pages/User guide/sampling.rst

 ~~~~~~~~

 NOTE: This sampling method is currently being updated as part of an upgrade
 in our method to parse user-defined options.
-We plan to adderss this shortly.
+We plan to address this shortly.
 Please bear with us and contact the COMPAS team if an urgent solution is needed.

 1. runSubmit